CosmewGH/Kami-Modpack-Builder/README.md

 - Automatic MTB Fixing for skin voice and sound packs

 ==What do I need?==
-- An extration of the game on your computer (folders "content", "code" and "meta").
-The will folder will have to remain untouched at all time to avoid issues.
+- An extraction of the game on your computer (folders "content", "code" and "meta").
+The folder will have to remain untouched at all times to avoid issues.
 - The latest patch, unmodified (current is v288, you need at least v208) in the same directory (so that "content" > "patch")
 - On your SD: Backup your 'content/patch' folder before doing ANY CHANGE.
 - Visual Studio 2015 and .NET Framework 4.5